Indian Councils Act 1909: Morley–Minto Reforms

-Reaction & Legacy
+Reaction and legacy

-After the passage of the Act, Morley appointed two Indian members to his council Whitehall, and also persuaded the viceroy Lord Minto to appoint the first Indian member to the viceroy's Executive Council, Satyendra P. Sinha.
-Though the Act did increase Indian participation in the legislative councils, the Act did nothing to address the Indian National Congress's demands for colonial self-government.
+After the passage of the act, Morley appointed two Indian members to his council Whitehall, and also persuaded the viceroy Lord Minto to appoint the first Indian member to the viceroy's Executive Council, Satyendra P. Sinha.
+Though the act did increase Indian participation in the legislative councils, the act did nothing to address the Indian National Congress's demands for colonial self-government.
 The introduction of separate electorates for Muslims was viewed by the Congress as an imperial attempt at control through an elective policy of divide-and-rule.

 The First World War substantially changed Indian expectations for representation, with India providing substantial support for the British war effort in men, material, and money.
 India's sacrifice led to stronger demands, which would result in Indian Secretary Edwin Montagu announcing further constitutional reforms towards responsible government in 1917, eventually leading to the Montagu–Chelmsford Reforms and the Government of India Act 1919.

+The whole act was repealed by the Government of India Act 1915 (5 & 6 Geo.
+5. c.
+61).